 Belgravia Books of London is an independent bookshop run by an independent publisher, so it is no wonder that Slightly Foxed has sat proudly on its shelves since it opened its doors six years ago.
 We always enjoy our quarterly conversations with bookseller Andy Barr about our latest offerings, so it was a pleasure to delve further into the workings of this small but bountiful bookshop, and pick up some well-considered reading recommendations along the way.

-Between questioning both Andy and Nolan, his fellow bookseller, we were delighted to be offered their bookshop for our forthcoming Winter Launch Party on Thursday 7 December.
-All are welcome to join us for Christmas drinks, and we very much look forward to raising a glass with Belgravia Books.
+Between questioning both Andy and Nolan, his fellow bookseller, we were delighted to be offered their bookshop for our Winter Launch Party in December 2017.
+It was a welcoming venue for our Christmas drinks, and we very much enjoyed raising a glass with Belgravia Books.

 Please tell us about your bookshop.
 What makes it special?